shivdeepak/shivdeepak.com/content/posts/moving-from-wordpress-to-hugo.md

 Great thing about Hugo is it generates static HTML/CSS files, which means you are hosting static files, and are not generating it dynamically at request time.
 Which makes this setup blazing fast, and very easy to host.

+Here's the [Github repository](https://github.com/shivdeepak/shivdeepak.com) that holds this blog if you would like to fork.

 I am a big fan of serverless because it takes away the maintainance burden from the admin.
 I have used Github pages, Cloudflare Pages and Vercel in the past.

 But this time I am going to use Netlify, because I have heard many good things about it.
 Mainly, it can handle redirects, which I am planning to leverage to do SEO redirects.